Cognism | Blog | Connect

 We’ve seen great success on LinkedIn with text-only posts.
 For these, we take sections from our published blogs and break them down into bite-sized chunks.

-The content is much the same, but it’s delivered in a different way.
-It’s more ‘consumable’; people can easily read it while having their lunch, for example.
-People can also respond to it in a way that they can’t with a blog - they can like, share and add comments.
+The content is much the same, but it’s delivered differently.
+It’s more ‘consumable’; people can easily read it while having lunch, for example.
+People can also respond to it in a way they can’t with a blog; they can like, share and add comments.

 The inspiration came from the top LinkedIn influencers who post in this way.
 Their posts often get thousands of likes and dozens of comments.
-We’ve seen some great engagement from doing this; more so than had we simply posted blog links.
+We’ve seen some significant engagement from doing this; more so than simply posting blog links.

 Here’s an example of how we repurposed our Meetings booked vs meetings attended blog for LinkedIn: